coolio107/SqueezeButtonPi-Daemon/README.md

                 VOL+:   Increase volume
                 VOL-:   Decrease volume
                 POWR:   Toggle power state
+            Command type SCRIPT.
+                SCRIPT:/path/to/shell/script.sh
-            edge: Optional. one of
+            resist: Optional. one of
+                0 - Internal resistor off
+                1 - pull down         - input puts 3v on GPIO pin
+                2 - pull up (default) - input pulls GPIO pin to ground
+            pressed: Optional GPIO pinstate for button to read pressed 0 - state is 0 (default)
-                  1 - falling edge
+                1 - state is 1
-                  2 - rising edge
-                  0, 3 - both
+            CMD_LONG: Command to be used for a long button push, see above command list
+            long_time: Number of milliseconds to define a long press

 ## Security